 The condition rarely leads to significant infections and is not thought to be a true immunodeficiency.
 The condition is usually asymptomatic.
-However, a few patients develop sinopulmonary or GI infections, candidiasis, and/or meningitis.
+However, a few patients develop sinopulmonary or gastrointestinal infections, candidiasis, and/or meningitis.

 Diagnosis of transient hypogammaglobulinemia is based on low serum Ig levels (at least 2 standard deviations below the mean for age) and tests showing that antibody production in response to vaccine antigens (eg, tetanus, diphtheria) is normal.
 Thus, this condition can be distinguished from permanent forms of hypogammaglobulinemia, in which specific antibodies to vaccine antigens are not produced.